What Is MERS?

 MERS' Role in Mortgage Transactions

 In some home loan transactions, the mortgage designates MERS as the mortgagee, solely as a nominee for the lender.
-These loans are referred to as "MERS as Original Mortgagee" or "MOM" loans.
+These loans are called "MERS as Original Mortgagee" or "MOM" loans.
 In a deed of trust, MERS is designated as the beneficiary to act as the lender's nominee.

-In other cases, the loan might be assigned to MERS, solely as a nominee, at some point later in its life cycle after the loan closes.
-MERS then tracks the transfers of the loan, acting as the nominee for each holder, eliminating the need for separate assignments when the loan is transferred.
+In other cases, the loan might be assigned to MERS (solely as a nominee) sometime later in its life cycle after the loan closes.
+MERS then tracks the loan transfers, acting as the nominee for each holder, eliminating the need for separate assignments when the loan is transferred.

 Why Lenders Use MERS as a Nominee